Mitter Twitter Application Review

-Native Twitter applications are fast becoming the iPhone fart app’s of Linux: there are tonnes, they all pretty much do the same things and very few actually sound like real farts.
+Native Twitter applications are fast becoming the iPhone fart app of Linux: there is an endless stream of them, and they all pretty much do the same things.

 Mitter enters the fray as Yet-Another-Twitter-Application but does it have anything unqiue to offer over more established apps like Pino, Qwit and Gwibber?